-The SCSI cable you will need is a standard 50-pin flat ribbon cable.
-If you already have one other SCSI peripheral (such as a hard disk), and your existing cable has only two connectors, remove the cable and replace it with a cable with additional connectors.
+The SCSI cable you will need is determined by both the SCSI host adapter and which device you have, the UltraPleX 40max or the UltraPleX Wide.
+The UltraPleX 40max uses a standard 50-pin flat ribbon cable.
+The UltraPleX Wide uses a 68-pin "wide" connector and ribbon cable.
+If you already have one other SCSI peripheral (such as a hard disk) and your existing cable has only two connectors, remove the cable and replace it with a cable with additional connectors.
 Connect the SCSI host adapter to a connection on either end of the cable.
 Connect the two peripherals to the other two connectors (one at the middle connector and one at the end of the cable).
 Refer to Chapter 7 of this manual for setting the termination of the devices.

-CAUTION: It is easy to accidentally plug your SCS ribbon cable upside down into both your drive and SCSI interface board.
-Accordingly, be sure you match the red stripe along one side of the SCSI cable to pin 1 on the interface board and pin 1 on the drive (as shown on the next page).
-Each connector on the ribbon cable has a "key" in the middle.
+CAUTION: It is possible to accidentally plug your SCSI ribbon cable upside down into both your drive and SCSI interface board.
+Accordingly, be sure you match the red stripe along one side of the SCSI cable to pin 1 on the interface board (if shown) and pin 1 on the drive (as shown on the next page).
+Each connector on the 50-pin ribbon cable has a "key" in the middle.
 This key should fit into a slot in the middle of each connector of the interface board, your UltraPleX CD-ROM drive, and any other SCSI peripherals.
-Additionally, ensure there are no kinks or knicks in the cable and that the length does not exceed 1.5 meters.
+Each connector on the 68-pin cable is shaped in such a way that it will not allow an incorrect connection.
+Additionally, ensure there are no kinks or nicks in the cable and that the length does not exceed 1.5 meters.

-Double-check your work; you must ensure the side of the SCSI cable with the red stripe is matched to pin 1 on the interface board and on the drive.
+Double-check your work; you must ensure the side of the SCSI cable with the red stripe is matched to Pin 1 on the interface board and on the drive.